SouthGreenPlatform/genoring/README.md

 ### Framework

 The GenoRing framework defines the design of GenoRing modules.
-A GenoRing module can be a Drupal module, a docker container or a combination of both that is generally related to genomics.
+A GenoRing module can be a Drupal module, a Docker container or a combination of both that is generally related to genomics.
 While some modules may require others to work properly, each module could be added or removed as needed: in case a module has missing dependencies, it should not crash the system but rather log a message explaining the problem(s).
 GenoRing modules must be located in the GenoRing installation "modules" directory as subdirectories (one directory per module).

-GenoRing modules based on docker containers can be replaced by equivalent local services without too much efforts by using generated configuration files and following the related instructions.
+GenoRing modules based on Docker containers can be replaced by equivalent local services without too much efforts by using generated configuration files (if needed) and following the related instructions.
+It is often as simple as:
+`perl genoring.pl tolocal SERVICE IP` (see Switching to local components dedicated section).

-In some cases, GenoRing modules may provide alternative dockers to suite specific needs.
+In some cases, GenoRing modules may provide alternative service containers to suite specific needs.
 For instance, the core GenoRing module provides an Apache HTTPd server as an alternative to the default NGINX proxy server for people more confortable with Apache HTTPd config files.
-A documentation explaining how to switch from a component to another is provided in such cases.

-GenoRing modules use "hook scripts" that are automatically triggered by the GenoRing PERL script to manage changes such as modules installation, uninstallation and update.
+Switching from one to the other is done in a single command line: `perl genoring.pl enalt genoring httpd`.

+GenoRing modules use "hook scripts" that are automatically triggered by the GenoRing PERL script to manage changes such as modules installation, uninstallation, update, backup, etc..
+There are 2 types of hooks: "local hooks" which are PERL script launched on the server hosting GenoRing to allow local file system operations as well as local service operations, and "container hooks" which are scripts executed on service containers.
+Each container hook script should be adapted to the service container it targets.
+The list of supported hooks is documented in genoring.pl (in "ApplyLocalHooks" and "ApplyContainerHooks" functions) as well as in the module template (in its "hooks" directory).
+Hooks provide a very flexible and efficient way to allow modules to integrate with other modules as well as to handle many tasks on a module basis, simplifying GenoRing extension and maintenance.

 #### Structure of a GenoRing module

+A GenoRing module template can be found in the GenoRing "modules/TEMPLATE" directory.
 A GenoRing module is a directory with the following structure:
 - "README.md": a README file explaining the puprose of the module and how it works.
-- "LOCAL.md": a file explaining how to turn docker services into local ones.
+- "TOLOCAL.md": a file explaining how to turn Docker service containers into "local" services handled either by the server hosting GenoRing or other available servers.
-- "env": a directory containing environment files used by the module that may be edited by the site administrator to adjust configuration elements.
+- "env": a directory containing environment files used by the module that will be use by GenoRing when the module will be enabled, to ask the admin to set the environment variable to configure the module and its services.
   Each environment file can hold multiple environment variables, one by line, following the format "VARIABLE_NAME=variable value" preceded by comments documenting the variable usage.
 Some @tags should also be present to explain how the variable is used:
-  - "SET": means it is recommended to customize the variable
+  - "SET": means it is recommended to customize the variable.
-  - "OPT": means the variable can be customize or left as is
+  - "OPT": means the variable can be customize or left as is.
-  - "INS": means the variable is used at installation
+  - "INS": means the variable is used at installation.
-  - "RUN": means the variable is used at runtime
+  - "RUN": means the variable is used at runtime.

   Ex.:
   ```